tanchekwei/SierraChartStrategyOptimizer/README.md

 -   **JSON-Based Configuration**: Easily configure backtest parameters, including study inputs, replay settings, and start date.
 -   **Detailed Logging**: Provides real-time feedback and detailed logs of the backtesting process, displayed directly on the chart.
 -   **Result Analysis**: Automatically generates a summary CSV file from results of all backtest runs, sorted by profitability.
+-   **Configuration Verification**: Allows you to verify your configuration settings and see the applied study inputs before starting a full backtest.

 ## How It Works

 The Strategy Optimizer reads a configuration file (e.g., `StrategyOptimizerConfig.json`) that defines the parameters for the backtest.
 This file includes the name of the study to be tested, the input ranges for each parameter, and the replay settings.

+You can use the "Verify Config" button to load your configuration and display the initial study inputs on the chart, allowing you to confirm that your settings are correctly interpreted before running a full optimization.

 When you click the "Start" button, the optimizer generates all possible parameter combinations and begins the backtesting process.
 It systematically applies each combination to the target study, runs a chart replay, and logs the performance metrics for each run into individual JSON files.